 Pre-registration is required and space is limited.
 If interested, contact Nancy Heinzen, firstname.lastname@example.org or call 518-447-5645.
 You will receive directions for where to meet, what to wear, and other information.

 “WAVE” (Water Assessments by Volunteer Evaluators) is a stream monitoring method developed by the New York State Department of Environmental Conservation (NYSDEC).

-A Local WAVE Coordinator, Nancy Heinzen, from the Stormwater Coalition will lead this event and equipment and training is provided.
+A Local WAVE Coordinator and the Town of Colonie Stormwater Program Coordinator will lead this event.
+Equipment is provided.